SERVICE & SUPPORT ANIMALS

 As a general rule under the ADA (American With Disabilities Act) and the Fair Housing Act, people with disabilities do not have to identify their disability, though if a disability is not obvious, a landlord may ask for verification of a disability and evidence of need for a service or support animal from a licensed professional (doctor, nurse practitioner, mental health professional or social worker).

-For further information about the general rights and responsibilities regarding service and support animals please see our Service and Support Animals page here.
+For further information about the general rights and responsibilities regarding service and support animals please see the Service and Support Animals tab.

 When is Denial of Accommodation Justified?